 Rachida Parks, University of Arkansas at Little Rock, US

-Clay Posey, The University of Alabama, US
+Clay Posey, University of Central Florida, US

 Kai Rannenberg, Goethe University, DE